Nightfury874/Nightfury874/README.md

 <br>

-- 🌱 I am an experienced programmer passionate about solving real-life problems and striving to make the world a better place.
+- 🌱 I am an experienced product manager, an ex SDE, passionate about solving real-life problems and striving to make the world a better place.
 - 💻 CTO of a failed startup.
 Raised seed fund, scaled to $200k GMV.
-Closed due to operational and financial issues.
+Acquired in 2025.
 - 🚀 Built **AgriJod** to revolutionize the agricultural sector.
-- 🌟 Now building NexGen SME tools for India
+- 🌟 Now building EzHomeo
 - 📫 How to reach me: **niharjyotibasisth@gmail.com**
 - ⚡ Fun fact: I love backlit keyboards and Ivory Keys, I am a pureblood ;-)